Early Childhood Development Micro-Entrepreneurs’ Financial

 Irrigation diaries for MicroInsurance Academy: 2016

-Country: India Sample size: 420 respondents Duration: 4 months
+Sample size: 420 respondents

 Research Description: The MicroInsurance Academy in India had been collecting data on rain fall, irrigation and other agricultural practices and direct soil moisture measurements through diaries.
 MIA hired L-IFT to order all the available data, identify which data could be used, develop hypotheses regarding the potential correlations and test these correlations.
 L-IFT wrote the comprehensive research report suitable for peer review and academic publications.